yast/yast.github.io/_posts/2022-06-13-yastless-yast.md

-As you would expect, if the commands are executed without specifying any argument they will open the corresponding version of the YaST control center, displaying only the modules that are currently adapted to work flawlessly in a container (more about that below).
+As you would expect, if the commands are executed without specifying any argument they will open the corresponding version of the YaST control center, displaying only the modules that are currently expected to work in a container (more about that below).

 Let's imagine a pretty extreme example: